Who are we?

 - by electronic data transfer from a third party.

 What type of information is collected about you?

-We will only collect the personal information we require to provide the services and products you have requested from us, and for the purposes we have agreed with you.
+We will only collect the personal information we require to provide the services you have requested from us, and for the purposes we have agreed with you.

-Dependant on your relationship with Age UK Isle of Wight (service user, fundraiser / donor) the Personal Information we collect may include:
+Dependant on your relationship with Age UK Isle of Wight, whether you are a service user, fundraiser or donor, the Personal Information we collect may include:

 - your name

 - ethnic origin

 - sexual orientation